mearleycf/modaltree/project_instructions.md

 - Never cut out previous content and list it as [Previous content remains unchanged...].
 This is a bad practice.
 Always keep the entire content in the document and add new content where appropriate.

+- Never make git commits unless explicitly instructed to do so.

 - MCP Server Tools
   - Don't use these tools on this project:
     - any obsidian tool
     - flashcard-server
   - Use these tools on this project, explicitly:
     - git
     - filesystem
     - github
     - mcp-knowledge-graph
     - llm-context
     - sequential-thinking
     - *aindreyway-mcp-neurolora*
     - fetch
     - *modelcontextprotocol-server-brave-search*
     - *ai-humanizer-mcp-server*
     - shell